bring/developer-site/content/api/modify-delivery/index.md

       REST XML/JSON over HTTP.

 documentation:
-  - title: Update Contact Details
+  - title: New Service Update Contact Details
     content: |
       In January 2025, we launched a new service for updating the recipient's phone number and email.
 This service is free to use and can be used more than once per shipment.
       Key notes about Update Contact Details: